kitten-science/kitten-scientists/packages/documentation/docs/sections/bonfire.md

 ### Upgrades

-Buildings with a "⮤" in front of their name are upgrades to the building above them.
+Buildings with a `⮤` in front of their name are upgrades to the building above them.

 You can select which upgrade will be automatically purchased by enabling them under **Upgrade buildings**.

-## Additional options
+## Additional Options

+### Turn on Steamworks

-**Turn on steamworks** turns on the Steamworks building as soon as the first one is purchased.
+Turns on the Steamworks building as soon as the first one is purchased, and keeps them turned on.

+### Turn on Magnetos

+Turns on the Magnets building as soon as the first one is purchased, and keeps them turned on.